RachitGupta763/Namaste_NodeJs/S2.Episode1. Monolith vs Microservice/Theory1.md

 ### Advantages of Monolithic Architecture

-Simplicity: All the code for the application is in one place, making it easier to understand and develop
+`Simplicity`: All the code for the application is in one place, making it easier to understand and develop

-Fast Development: New features can be developed quickly as all parts of the application are tightly integrated
+`Fast Development`: New features can be developed quickly as all parts of the application are tightly integrated

-Easy Deployment: Deploying a monolithic application is straightforward as it involves deploying a single artifact
+`Easy Deployment`: Deploying a monolithic application is straightforward as it involves deploying a single artifact

-Simplified Testing: End-to-end testing can be performed faster since the application is a single, centralized unit
+`Simplified Testing`: End-to-end testing can be performed faster since the application is a single, centralized unit

-Easy Debugging: With all code located in one place, it’s easier to follow a request and find an issue
+`Easy Debugging`: With all code located in one place, it’s easier to follow a request and find an issue

 ### Disadvantages of Monolithic Architecture

-Complexity: As the application grows, it becomes more complex and harder to manage
+`Complexity`: As the application grows, it becomes more complex and harder to manage

-Scalability: Scaling individual components is challenging as the entire application needs to be scaled
+`Scalability`: Scaling individual components is challenging as the entire application needs to be scaled

-Reliability: An error in any module can affect the entire application’s availability
+`Reliability`: An error in any module can affect the entire application’s availability

-Barrier to Technology Adoption: Changes in the framework or language affect the entire application, making updates expensive and time-consuming
+`Barrier to Technology Adoption`: Changes in the framework or language affect the entire application, making updates expensive and time-consuming

-Deployment: A small change requires redeploying the entire application
+`Deployment`: A small change requires redeploying the entire application

 ## Microservice Architecture